Yuka Motohashi

 Yuka Motohashi (本橋 由香, Motohashi Yuka) was a Japanese actress who was affiliated with Office Matsuda.
 She came to prominence for starring in the 1996–97 Super Sentai franchise, Gekisou Sentai Carranger.

 Life and career

 Motohashi was born on February 23, 1978.
 She graduated from Shakujii High School in Tokyo.

 On August 11, 2021, she was diagnosed with a cancer of unknown primary origin.
 Her last role was in Avataro Sentai Donbrothers in 2023.
-She died from cancer on May 31, 2024.
+She died from that cancer on May 31, 2024.
 She was 46.